joshcallawaydev/memory_game/README.md

 I chose Pokemon for the theme due to its place in popular culture, its ability to improve the game like feel and its enhanced ability to trend.

-The framework is not my own, and was taken from an article.
+The core code is not my own, and was taken from an article.
 A link to the article can be found at the bottom of this file.
 The code has been refactored and features added / removed to suit my requirements.
 The theme was also changed.

 ## Table of contents